gabdube/rust-test-game/readme.md

 ## Using hot reloading

 This project support hot reloading for the game client code (aka the `loomz-client`).
-However you need to conifure a few things before enabling the feature:
+However, you need to configure a few things before enabling the feature:

 1. Add `dylib` to the crate-type in list `loomz-client/Cargo.toml`
 1. **When** using release mode, comment out `panic = "abort"` in `./Cargo.toml`